olimorris/VectorCode/docs/cli.md

 project-specific settings such as embedding functions and database entry point (more on this later).
 If you already have a global configuration file at `~/.config/vectorcode/config.json`, it will be copied to `project_root/.vectorcode/config.json` when you run `vectorcode init`.
+When a project-local config file is present, the global configuration file is ignored to avoid confusion.

-If you skip this step, VectorCode may still work but you have to make sure that you always stay at the directory where you vectorised your code, because VectorCode defaults to the current working directory as the path to the embedding collection.
+If you skip `vectorcode init`, VectorCode may still work but you have to make sure that you run any `vectorcode` command in the directory where you vectorised your code, because VectorCode defaults to the current working directory as the path to the embedding collection.

 ### Configuring VectorCode
 The JSON configuration file may hold the following values: